OLED1/chia-manager/README.md

 - Node system information (Filesystems, RAM and SWAP information and System Load)
 - Wallet Information (Syncstatus, Owning XCH, etc.)
 - Farm Information (Farminstatus and every corresponding information)
-- Harvester Information (Configures Plot directories and used space, Plots you are currently owning)
+- Harvester Information (Configured Plot directories and used space, Plots you are currently owning)
 - Many more features will be offered in future releases.

 ## How does this project work? - From where does the webgui get the data?
 This project consists of two main parts.
 The so-called **node-client** and the **Web-GUI**.
-The **node-client** gets his data with the help of **Chia Blockchain CLI** and formats them for the Web-GUI.
+The **node-client** gets his data by using the locally running socalled RPC Api, which requires the services locally available.
 **No electron GUI needed!**
 To be able to query current data from your infrastructure you need to install the python based node-client on every node in your infrastructure.
 This node-client will connect to the API which is offered through a **bidirectional and encrypted web-socket** connection.